 This week’s Tech Tip, Automatically Stamp Records with Time and URL, takes a look at how you can apply timestamps (record the current date and time) and track the URL of the accessed DataPage, each time a record is added or modified.
 Because Caspio DataPages can be deployed to as many web pages on as many websites as you choose, this is a great way to see which web pages your app users are coming from.
 It is very easy to automate this type of information gathering, and both examples can provide valuable usage statistics about your web apps.

 Recoding the Timestamp A timestamp instantly records the time and date of new submissions or data modifications.
 Since this process is automated, timestamps are much more accurate than asking users to enter this data themselves.
-If you haven’t added a timestamp to any of your DataPages yet, take a look at the Tech Tip to see how easy it is.
+If you haven’t added a timestamp to any of your DataPages yet, take a look at this tech tip to see how easy it is.
 Recording the Host URL Recording the web address where your DataPage is deployed provides a clear picture of how and where your apps are being used, which deployment is most popular, and what quality of submissions come from different pages.
 You can even choose if you want to record only the domain name or the entire URL.
 It only takes a few minutes to add this powerful functionality to your own DataPages.
-View the step-by-step instructions to try it for yourself, or contact Caspio Support and we’ll help you get started.
+Follow the step-by-step instructions to try it for yourself, or contact Caspio Support and we’ll help you get started.